n1t5ua5/mls-monitor/journals/Austin.md

   <!-- 8/25/23
-    We started working on our unit tests & got most of them completed by the end of the day, but the one's pertaining to comments gave us the most trouble.
+    We started working on creating all of our unit tests & we've got most of them completed by the end of the day today, but the one's pertaining to comments are giving us the most trouble but we're determined to figure this out & get our project to be ready for testing.
  -->

   <!-- 8/28/23